-Indeed it does and this guide will take you through the few short steps how to set up RetroArch for Sega Dreamcast.
+Indeed it does and this guide will take you through a few short steps how to set up RetroArch for Sega Dreamcast.

 Do You Need A BIOS For Sega Dreamcast In RetroArch?

-No, Flycast has it’s own built in BIOS which can run games perfectly ok.
-Although you may wish to use an actual Dreamcast BIOS file with Flycast to enhance compatibility further as well as getting a more authentic experience with the Dreamcast boot menu.
+No, Flycast has its own built-in BIOS which can run games perfectly ok.
+Although you may wish to use an actual Dreamcast BIOS file with Flycast to enhance compatibility further as well as get a more authentic experience with the Dreamcast boot menu.

 What Is Flycast?